By Don Lajoie,

 Under the Canada Corporations Act, directors of incorporated non-profit

-duties.
-Many charity groups have enacted governance safeguards, including
+Many charity groups have enacted governance safeguards, including training, for

-leadership into a legal dispute with its chief contributor, Amherstburg,
+into a legal dispute with its chief contributor, Amherstburg, Ont., fitness

-the charity was in a quandary about how to continue its missions.
+charity was in a quandary about how to continue its missions.
 The organization

 initially felt a clean slate might be necessary — that Duarte's

-assistant, a Brazilian national named Josanias "Jo"
+assistant, a Brazilian national named Josanias "Jo" Barbosa, should be

 Citing his administrative skills and grasp of the local language, McDougall